jekyllup/jekyll-theme-massively/events.md

 ### 2020 Series

-See the 2020 archiv one [Youtube](https://www.youtube.com/playlist?list=PLSQgWNK_M4a9JDlwSOtq9gG7Z5Goxs4Zj),
+See the 2020 archive on [Youtube](https://www.youtube.com/playlist?list=PLSQgWNK_M4a9JDlwSOtq9gG7Z5Goxs4Zj),

 ### 2019 and earlier Series